netgen/ibexa-scheduled-visibility/docs/reference/usage.rst

 It represents time until content is visible.
 When set to null, content does not have that limit.

-When both fields are set to null, content is always visible.
+When both fields are set to null, no action will be taken.
-Naturally, if value of ``publish_from`` field is greater that value of ``publish_to``, content will not be accepted by the mechanism.
+Naturally, if value of ``publish_from`` field is greater that value of ``publish_to``, content will not be accepted by the mechanism and no action will be taken.

 Command
 -------